 If you don’t require a CRM or landing pages, you can pay as little as $9 for first-rate email marketing and automation, reporting and support.
 Otherwise, the Pro plan starts at $49/month for 500 contacts.
 Bear in mind that if you want to unlock HubSpot’s marketing automation features, you’ll have to pay $800/month!
 Find out more about how ActiveCampaign’s prices compare to HubSpot’s here.

 If you're an ecommerce business, the deep data integrations ActiveCampaign offers will be beneficial as you can import orders into your account.
 Right now it's available for WooCommerce, Shopify, BigCommerce and Square.

 ActiveCampaign’s standard reporting features are also superior to HubSpot’s.
 Aside from standard campaign reports, they also have automation reports, contact trend metrics, conversation reports (for their live chat and email support feature) and goal-based reports that you can set up yourself.
 Ecommerce reports are also available.

-ActiveCampaign also allows you to sync calendar tasks from Google Calendar, Outlook and Apple Calendar, so that they show up within your CRM – something that HubSpot haven’t yet developed.
+ActiveCampaign also allows you to sync calendar tasks from Google Calendar, Outlook and Apple Calendar, so that they show up within your CRM – something that HubSpot hasn’t yet developed.